123B.04 Site decision-making agreement.

 (6) an amount of revenue allocated to the site under subdivision 3; and

 (7) any other powers and duties determined appropriate by the board.

 The school board of the district remains the legal employer under clauses (4) and (5).

 (e) Any powers or duties not delegated to the school site management team in the school site management agreement shall remain with the school board.

 (f) Approved agreements shall be filed with the commissioner.
 If a school board denies a request to enter into a school site management agreement, it shall provide a copy of the request and the reasons for its denial to the commissioner.

 Subd.
 3. Revenue and cost allocation.
 Revenue for a fiscal year received or receivable by the district shall be allocated to education sites based on the agreement between the school board and the site decision-making team.
 Revenue shall remain allocated to each site until used by the site.
 The site teams and the board may enter an agreement that permits the district to provide services and retain the revenue required to pay for the services provided.
 The district remains responsible for legally entering into contracts and expending funds.
 For the purposes of this subdivision, "allocation" means that the determination of the use of the revenue shall be under the control of the site.
 The district may charge the accounts of each site the actual costs of goods and services from the general or capital funds attributable to the site.

 Subd.
 4. Achievement contract.
 A school board may enter a written education site achievement contract with each site decision-making team for the purpose of setting learning performance expectations for that site, including the goals for improvement in each area of student performance during the next year, a plan to assist the education site if their goals are not achieved, and other performance expectations and measures determined by the board and the site decision-making team.

 Subd.
 5. Commissioner's role.
-The commissioner of education, in consultation with appropriate educational organizations, shall:
+The commissioner of children, families, and learning, in consultation with appropriate educational organizations, shall: